 - A beehive.
 The National hive is by far the most popular beehive in the UK.
 Thorne’s second quality cedar National hives are good value.
 Order from C. Wynne Jones, Ruthin.
-Say £150, including frames and beeswax foundation.
-We use National and WBC hives from Yorkshire Beehives at the Conwy BKA apiary, very well made.
+Say £180, including frames and beeswax foundation.
 We sometimes have renovated beehives for sale.

 Other types of hive include Warre, top-bar and various polystyrene hives.
 We suggest you start with a cedar National hive and consider the others later.

 - 5-frame nucleus of bees, £180.
 We can put you in touch with suppliers of locally-raised nucs.

 - Smoker, hive tool and feeder. £35.

 - Later… Honey extractor; honey settling tank and a second hive.
 No need to buy an extractor straight away.
 Conwy BK has two communal honey extractors and settling tanks, which we hire out to members.
 Don’t waste your money on junk second-hand galvanized or tin-plated extractors from auction websites, and certainly avoid secondhand beehives from auction websites.
 You could be buying foul brood diseases

 £500?
 That sounds a lot.